Get Buy-in for Software Localization in 5 Key Steps

 For your strategy to make business sense, you need to consider how localization will affect the company’s bottom line, and how it fits into the company’s overall business strategy.

-For example, to optimize costs and increase speed, you may want to consider implementing a localization platform that can automate processes such as quality assurance, translation memory creation and integration, and to a certain degree, translation itself.
+For example, to optimize costs and increase speed, you may want to consider implementing localization technology that can automate processes such as quality assurance, translation memory creation and integration, and to a certain degree, translation itself.

-These platforms allow you to concentrate and streamline all of your localization processes— from content translation to publication— in only one system.
+These platforms allow you to concentrate and streamline all of your localization processes—from content translation to publication—in one place.
 There are many solutions on the market, each with different features and integration options.
 Take the time to investigate the various file formats and tools that your team prefers working with, and consider how your localization platform needs to integrate with your CMS, CRM, internal workflows, etc.

 Whatever your department is, chances are you're not the only one interested, and you surely won't be the only one involved in the internationalization and localization effort.
 You'll likely be working with Sales, Product Marketing, UI/UX, and Customer Support, so getting their buy-in is crucial before going to the company’s executives asking for approval and funding.